Start Your Residential Rental/Lease Search

 📝 Step 2: Sign a representation agreement (if you choose to be a client)

-If you decide to be represented, you’ll sign a written representation agreement with a brokerage.
-This sets out the services you’ll receive, the duties owed to you, how the brokerage is paid, and how long the agreement lasts.
-You can hire a REALTOR® for:
+If you decide to be represented, you’ll sign a written agreement with a brokerage.
+This outlines the services you’ll receive, the duties owed to you, how the brokerage is paid, and how long the agreement lasts.

 📂 Step 3: Get pre-qualified & gather documents

-• Proof of income (all legal sources – employment letter, recent pay stubs, or NOA/tax returns)
+• Proof of income (employment letter, pay stubs, or tax documents)

 • Full credit report with score